backdrop-ops/backdropcms.org/config/README.md

 the live server and then copied and committed to the `staging` directory, so it can be safely deployed to any environment.

-## Making config changes in a commit/PR
+## Making config changes in a commit/PR from a local development environment

 ### Setup